Technical Privacy Metrics: a Systematic Survey: Future Research Directions

 \subsection{Interdependent Privacy}

-Interdependent privacy refers to scenarios in which actions of one user affect the privacy of other users, for example in social networks~\citep{thomas_unfriendly_2010}, location privacy~\citep{vratonjic_how_2013}, or genome privacy~\citep{humbert_addressing_2013}.
+Interdependent privacy refers to scenarios in which actions of one user affect the privacy of other users, for example in social networks~\cite{thomas_unfriendly_2010}, location privacy~\cite{vratonjic_how_2013}, or genome privacy~\cite{humbert_addressing_2013}.
 There are two options for measuring interdependent privacy.
 The first option is to measure how the value of an existing privacy metric changes when the degree of interdependency increases.
-The effect of interdependency can then be shown by comparing absolute values~\citep{bloessl_scrambler_2015}, or by computing a difference~\citep{olteanu_quantifying_2014}.
+The effect of interdependency can then be shown by comparing absolute values~\cite{bloessl_scrambler_2015}, or by computing a difference~\cite{olteanu_quantifying_2014}.

 The second option is to create new metrics that explicitly consider interdependency.
-In this case, it can be beneficial to make use of metrics that measure the consequences one user's actions have on the privacy of another user.
-For example, this is done in game theory, where the widely used Helly metric~\citep{vorob1977infinite} assesses players' strategies in terms of their consequences which is the payoff for each player.
+In this case, it can be beneficial to make use of metrics that measure the consequences that one user's actions have on the privacy of another user.
+For example, this is done in game theory, where the widely used Helly metric~\cite{vorob1977infinite} assesses players' strategies in terms of their consequences which are the payoffs for each player.
 We believe further research is needed to investigate the capabilities of these two options.